ELITEv5/SunPLS/Documents/Why_SunPLS.md

 Instead, the system is designed so that:

-- rules are immutable
+- rules are immutable after deployment
 - policy is deterministic
 - anyone can trigger controller epochs
-- no privileged actors exist
+- no privileged actors exist after vault latch

 This design moves the protocol closer to an **algorithmic monetary system rather than a governance-managed platform**.